ChurchSafety Logo and homepage linkPencil

 Cooking oils – Class F

 Older 'Halon' (green) type extinguishers must be removed from service and replaced.
-Please contact your fire extinguisher service company for advice on replacement and disposal.
+Please contact your fire extinguisher service company for advice on replacement and disposal as the extinguishers need to be disposed of in a safe way because of the environmental impact of the contents.

-Fire extinguishers, except those with a guaranteed shelf-life, need regular servicing.
-This needs to be done by a reputable company, who would also advise you if you need to buy new equipment (for example, if it is old or damaged).
-The cost of this should be about £5 per extinguisher, but there might also be a callout charge.
+Fire extinguishers of all kinds need regular inspections and most types need maintenance.
+Unless the extinguisher is of a type that does not need maintenance, it needs to be done by a reputable company, who would advise if new equipment is needed (for example, if it is old or damaged).
+The cost of this should be about £6 to £8 per extinguisher, but there might also be a callout charge and some charge for spares and refills.
 Look for a company who are registered with the Fire Extinguisher Trades Association (FETA).

-You should regularly check the equipment for signs of damage and use.
-Most extinguishers are fitted with anti-tamper seals that tell you when the pin has been removed and some types have a pressure gauge that should normally point to a green section or to an OK indicator.
-It would be normal to do this every month.
+A regular check of the equipment should be made periodically for signs of damage and use or abuse.
+Most extinguishers are fitted with anti-tamper seals that tell you when the safety pin has been removed and some types have a pressure gauge that should normally point to a green section or to an OK indicator.
+It would be normal to do this simple check every month.

 Use of extinguishers

 People should be nominated to use fire extinguishers and suitable training should be given to these people.
-Most fire extinguisher service companies provide suitable training courses.
-Extinguishers in the hands of inexperienced or untrained people can be dangerous and can lead to the fire spreading or injury to the operator or others nearby.
+Most fire extinguisher service companies provide suitable training courses and there are many other training providers who can provide fire extinguisher training.
+Training is essential because a fire extinguisher in the hands of inexperienced or untrained person can be dangerous and can lead to the fire spreading or injury to the operator or others nearby.